aztecman/CLIP-Guided-Diffusion/README.md

 # CLIP-Guided-Diffusion
-## This is a collection of resources related to generating art with CLIP Guided Diffusion (and related technologies)
+## This is a collection of resources related to generating art with CLIP Guided Diffusion

 ### Colab notebooks that use CLIP Guided Diffusion: